-This article focuses on describing the effective components of a modern cybersecurity management program which should be evaluated and discussed with senior management, the audit committee, and the board of directors.
+This article focuses on describing the effective components of a sustainable cybersecurity management program which should be evaluated and discussed with senior management, the audit committee and the board of directors.
 We consider five main components when working with companies to improve cybersecurity effectiveness.
 Within your own organization, it is important to think about your level of maturity and preparedness with regard to these components.

 Most of us by now are greatly familiar with general computer controls, which include the IT controls tested during a financial statement audit, but real cybersecurity controls go beyond simple change management and user access reviews.